chiku/mjwm/README.md

 The application runs on a POSIX system with a C++ runtime.

 For compiling the aplication you need make, automake, autoconf and a recent C++ compiler.
-This application has compiled fine with g++ 4.6, g++ 4.8 and clang++ 3.3.
+This application has compiled fine with g++ versions 4.6, 4.8 & 4.9 and clang++ 3.3, 3.4 & 3.5 .

 Installation from source
 ------------------------